 Taco Deals at Esmeralda’s 2.0

 At Esmeralda’s 2.0, we solved the issue of dealing with the legal mess of Taco Tuesday.
 We offer $1 tacos EVERYDAY!
-You can come celebrate Taco Tuesday on an actual Tuesday, or you can come in any other day and get the same deal!
+You can celebrate Taco Tuesday on an actual Tuesday, or you can order our tacos any other day and get the same deal!

 If you’re gluten free, vegetarian, or want some meat in your tacos, we’ve got you covered.